-- (1) The first approach is to establish the habitats with clear physiognomy, landscape and ecological differentiation.
+1. The first approach is to establish the habitats with clear physiognomy, landscape and ecological differentiation.
 Here fall the majority of the rocky habitats and caves, some waterlogged moors, mires and bogs, and some coastal and halophytic habitats.
-The identification and mapping are based on the detection and delineation of their boundaries. - (2) The second approach applies to all other habitat types that can be identified mainly through plant communities as their major components.
+The identification and mapping are based on the detection and delineation of their boundaries;

+2. The second approach applies to all other habitat types that can be identified mainly through plant communities as their major components.
 Using the indicator features of vegetation, the boundaries of habitat are determined by the boundaries of phytocenoses, which are typical for the habitat.
 There are cases where the plant continuum exists and plant communities have no clear spatial, temporal and syntaxonomic borders.
 Furthermore, within a habitat various combinations of fragments of more plant communities can be represented.
 In that case, mapping is (to some extent) conditional.

-In most cases, these approaches are applied in combination, with predominant weight on case by case.
-The boundaries of the natural habitats are plotted on a map base.
-For relatively small sites, recommended inventory and mapping will be done after a thorough research and study across on the whole territory.
-For relatively large sites and in the presence of additional information (descriptions taxonomy, GIS) is recommended to explore all the key (typical) areas and mapping of habitats in other areas can be achieved through interpolation and extrapolation, after analysis of available information.
-If the area of natural habitat (or complexes) is small for real mapping at an appropriate scale they can be represented as points.
+In most cases, these approaches are applied in combination, with predominant weight on a case by case.
+The boundaries of the natural habitats should be plotted on a map base.
+For relatively small sites, it is recommended that an inventory and mapping is done after a thorough research and study across the whole territory of the site.

+For relatively large sites and in the presence of additional information (descriptions taxonomy, GIS), it is recommended to explore all the key (typical) areas and to achieve the mapping of the habitats through interpolation and extrapolation, after analysis of the available information.
+Photointerpretation techniques may be extremely useful for habitat mapping, using free common services as Google Earth & Maps.
+If the area of natural habitat (or complexes) is small for real mapping at an appropriate scale, they can be represented as points.